nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/DEBUGGER_ASSESSMENT.md

 ## Vocabulary and Learning Review

-You will discuss your challenges and learning growth with an instructor when you have done the following steps.
-Your instructional team will ensure that your vocabulary is solid so that you can impress hiring managers when you are interviewing.

-> _Remember, everything we do is to help you be successful getting a job and producing at a high level when hired._
+When you have completed all of the following tasks, use the Learning Platform to let your mentors know that you are ready for a vocabulary review.

 * Produced a dependency graph for the project
 * Drawn a sequence diagram for the algorithm of the project